-At the end of the 2019 Reporting Period, the bench height remained at approximately 8 metres with an intervening 5 metre berm.
 All shale extraction activities were undertaken with plant machinery and there was no requirement for blasting to be conducted.

-The volume of shale extracted during the 2019 Reporting Period was approximately 127,480 tonnes.
+The volume of shale extracted during the 2022 Reporting Period was approximately 160,000 tonnes.

-4.2 Forecast Shale Extraction - 2020 Reporting Period
+4.2.
+Forecasted Shale Extraction - 2022 Reporting Period

-Shale extraction activities are proposed to continue from Domain 1 with a forecasted 140,000 tonnes during the 2020 Reporting Period (Refer to Appendix A - Map 3).
+Shale extraction activities are proposed to continue from Domain 1 with a forecasted 180,000 tonnes during the 2023 Reporting Period (Refer to Appendix A - Map 3).
+It expected that the new extraction area directly west of the pit will be utilised in the 2023 period.